Dawson's Creek: Season 3 (1999–2000)

-Season 4 (2000-2001)
+Season 4 (2000–2001)

-The fourth season takes place during the characters’ senior year of high school and deals with Joey and Pacey’s ups and downs as a couple.
-Their relationship is tested by differing post-high school plans, Joey’s friendship with Dawson, and Pacey’s insecurity.
-Jen learns that Henry wants to break up with her.
-Andie almost dies in an accident at a rave when she takes ecstasy that was in Jen's possession.
-The incident fractures Jen's friendship with Jack.
-Dawson starts to date Gretchen, Pacey’s older sister who has moved back to Capeside.
+The fourth season takes place during the characters' senior year of high school and deals with Joey and Pacey's ups and downs as a couple.
+Their relationship is tested by differing post-high school plans, Joey's friendship with Dawson, and Pacey's insecurity.
+Jen learns that Henry wants to break up with her but he does not say this to her face.
+Andie almost dies at a rave when she takes ecstasy that was in Jen's possession via a new boy, Drue, whom Jen used to know in New York.
+The drug conflicts with Andie's prescribed medication.
+The incident fractures Jen's friendship with Jack and the group.
+Dawson starts to date Gretchen, Pacey's older sister who has moved back to Capeside.

-Season 5 (2001-2002)
+Season 5 (2001–2002)

-The fifth season follows most of the characters leaving the small town to begin new lives in big cities to begin their freshmen year of college.
-In LA, Dawson attends USC Film School but starts to have second thoughts about his path.
-In Boston, Joey, Jack and Jen are trying to navigate their way through college.
-While out in the real world, Pacey finds himself adrift after working on a yacht all summer but enters the restaurant business.
-Jack joins a fraternity and embraces life as an openly gay college student, but it puts his relationship with Toby on thin ice.
-Joey struggles to adjust to life as a college student and falls in love with her English professor.
-Jen finds herself drawn into a whirlwind relationship.
+The fifth season follows most of the characters leaving Capeside to begin new lives in big cities.
+In LA, Dawson attends film school at the University of Southern California but starts to have second thoughts.
+After arguing with his parents over dropping out, his father dies, leaving Dawson more confused about his future.
+In Boston, Joey, Jack and Jen navigate their freshman year of college at the fictional institutions, Worthington University and Boston Bay College.
+Pacey finds himself adrift after working on a yacht all summer but enters the restaurant business when he takes a job as a cook at a trendy restaurant in Boston.
+Jack joins a fraternity and embraces life as an openly gay college student, but it puts his relationship with Toby under strain.
+Joey struggles to adjust to life as a college student but makes a new friend.
+Jen finds herself drawn into a whirlwind relationship and also supports Dawson when he attends grief counselling.